Mandi-Lekalakala/skycast-weather-app/README.md

 # SkyCast – Weather App

-SkyCast is a weather application built with vanilla JavaScript, HTML and CSS.
+SkyCast is a weather application built with JavaScript, HTML and CSS.
 Users can search any city and instantly see real-time weather data retrieved from an external API — including current conditions, a 5-day forecast, humidity, wind speed and more.

 🔗 **Live Site:** https://mandi-lekalakala.github.io/skycast-weather-app/